cristine-c/aidms-final-project/README.md

 ## Core Research Questions

-1. **RQ1 — Current Utility Pricing Mechanism:**
+1. **RQ1 — Pricing Model Comparison:**
-   How does the current (flat, IBR, ToU, and RTP) pricing model compare on economic efficiency metrics?
+   How do different retail electricity tariff structures (flat rate, time-of-use, dynamic/real-time pricing) affect total annual bills and the distribution of costs across households with different characteristics?

 2. **RQ2 — Distributional Fairness:**
-   How is the current pricing model, how are electricity bills and energy burdens distributed across demographic and structural groups (e.g., income, renter vs owner, region/climate)?
+   How are electricity bills and energy burdens distributed across demographic groups (income levels, renter vs owner, urban/suburban/rural) under different pricing models?

 3. **RQ3 — Risk, Volatility, and Trade-offs:**
    Under (different pricing models), are there models that perform reasonably well on both efficiency and fairness, or are trade-offs unavoidable?